Harlowton, Montana

-Prehistory
+History

 The Upper Musselshell River Valley is named for the Musselshell River, which got its name from the large number of freshwater mussels found in its river bed.
 In the fall and winter weather, the bison would migrate to the lower altitudes along the Musselshell River.
 Early plains hunters, taking advantage of the large bison population, frequented this area.
 Some of the tribes that traveled through the area were the Crow, Blackfeet, Flathead, Gros Ventre, Northern Cheyenne, Nez Perce, Shoshones, Sioux, and Assiniboine.

 Harlowton lies within the Montana High Plains that form a part of the Northwestern Plains.
 The area is most known archeologically for the line of demarcation which was mutually established between the Crow and Blackfeet tribes that passed through the area.
 This fifty-mile rock line fence crossed east to west from the Big Snowy Mountains to the Crazy Mountains.
 The rock line hunting boundary was the cause of several battles in the area.

 Within Wheatland County, site surveys have recorded and assigned archaeological site numbers to Sentinel Rock, the Fish Creek Pictograph, Owl Canyon Pictograph, Winnecook Petroglyph, Fortification site, and to several buffalo jumps in the area.
 The Big Snowy, Little Belt, Castle and Crazy Mountains have produced five wickiup (conical timbered lodges) sites and several pictograph sites.

 On May 7, 1868, a treaty with the Crow Nation and the United States Government opened the Musselshell River Valley to settlement.

 The first sheep operation on the Upper Musselshell was started by P.J.
 Moore in 1878.
 The first large cattle operation in the area was the Chicago Montana Livestock Company in 1882, with S.S.
 Hobson as part owner and manager.